 In these clips, Manfred Max-Neef talks about his concept of Barefoot Economics and the ways in which our economies must transition.

 Video from Alliance for Sustainability and Prosperity, 2013

 Video from Democracy Now, 2010

-This video is a compilation of interviews from Bhutan where the concept of Gross National Happiness (GNH), rather than Gross National Product (GDP,) is being used to guide policy and to assess the country’s well being and prosperity.
+This video is a introduces the concept of Gross National Happiness (GNH), as an alternative Gross National Product (GDP).
+GNH is being used to guide policy and to assess the country’s well being and prosperity.